 For more information and additional FAQs, visit the OPM site.

-Federal retirees are invited to continue to support the charitable causes they care about by giving through the CFC by making a donation through their Federal annuity.
-Retirees can use all giving options available via the centralized giving platform at opm.gov/ShowSomeLoveCFC, or they can contact their local CFC office to obtain a pledge form.
+Federal retirees are invited to continue to support the charitable causes they care about by giving through the CFC with a one-time contribution (i.e., cash, check, or credit card) or recurring pledges through their annuity.

 No, donating with cash is no longer permitted.

 Minimum contribution amounts via payroll deduction are $1 per pay period per charity.
 The minimum credit card donation is $10.
 The maximum online contribution is $99,999.
 However, maximum payroll deduction gifts may be limited by each payroll service provider (for example, active duty members of the Army, Navy, and Air Force are limited to $9,999).